 Family Friendly Boarding

 Boarding has always been one of Aldro's great strengths and has helped to ensure that the school has a thriving family atmosphere and a commitment to an amazing breadth of education from which all the pupils benefit.
 It is also one of the reasons why Aldro pupils who move on to boarding schools at 13 have settled in so quickly and gone on to thrive so spectacularly.

-The team is led by the Housemaster, Mr Tom Rainer.
-He is assisted by the House Tutors; Mr Chris Rose, Sir James King, Mrs Loren Fenwick, Mr Simon Nixon, Mr Robert Ivall, Miss Katie Donaldson and Mr Ben Alexander.
-Matrons, Miss Sarah Allen and Mrs Emma Stovold complete the team.
+The team is led by the Housemaster, Mr Simon Nixon.
+He is assisted by the House Tutors; Mr Gilbert Watson, Mr Chris Rose, Sir James King, Mrs Loren Fenwick, Mr Robert Ivall, Miss Katie Donaldson and Mr Ben Alexander.
+Matrons, Miss Sarah Allen, Mrs Emma Stovold and Miss Dawn Lupton complete the team.

 Boarding at Aldro is 'preparatory'

 Aldro is a 'preparatory' school, so we are always trying to ensure that we are preparing our pupils for their future schools and beyond.
 When pupils board they become much more independent, able to take responsibility for themselves and their work.
 These are vital skills that they will need at their next school, and experience of boarding at Prep School makes the transition to Senior School boarding much easier.